json-api/json-api/_format/1.1/index.md

 * `created`
 * `updated`

 The value of each member **MUST** comply with the ISO 8601 standard.
+Any unrecognized members in this object **MUST** be ignored by the application processing the document.

 ## Keywords